Performance of Joint Spectrum Sensing and MAC Algorithms for Multichannel Opportunistic Spectrum Access Ad Hoc Networks: Numerical Results

 With increasing ratio $N/M$ we observe an increasing throughput, where at some point all protocols almost saturate.
 Again because of the high switching penalty DCC with B$_{1}$S$_{1}$ is inferior to B$_{1}$S$_{0}$.
 For small scale network, as shown in Fig.~\ref{fig:NM_M3qp01pl5}, a separate comment is needed for HCC B$_{1}$S$_{0}$.
 For small $N/M$ DCC with B$_{1}$S$_{1}$ and B$_{1}$S$_{0}$ obtains higher throughput than HCC B$_{1}$S$_{0}$.
 However, for high $N/M$ HCC B$_{1}$S$_{0}$ achieves the highest $R_t$ of all protocols.
 For large scale network as shown in Fig.~\ref{fig:NM_M12qp01pl20}, comparing channel switching and buffering options we conclude that much more channel utilization is obtained by connection buffering than by channel switching alone when $N/M>1$.

 Note that for all cases described in this section simulation results agrees with our analytical model.
-Comparing our model and analytical results of~\cite{pawelczak_tvt_2009} for DCC B$_1$S$_0$, see Fig.~\ref{fig:NM_M12qp01pl20}, we observe that prior analysis overestimated the performance resulting in more than 2\,Mbps difference at $N/M=1$.
+Comparing our model and analytical results of~\cite{pawelczak_tvt_2009} for DCC B$_1$S$_0$, see Fig.~\ref{fig:NM_M12qp01pl20}, we observe that prior analysis overestimated the performance resulting in more than 2\,Mbps difference at $N/M=1$\footnote{November 29, 2012: This discrepancy was only due to selection of $M_D=M$ for the model of~\cite{pawelczak_tvt_2009}, instead of $M_D=M-1$.
+See also Section~\ref{sec:BNS}.}.
 Interestingly, if we consider the same set of parameters as in Section~\ref{sec:pu_level_impact} then the model of~\cite{pawelczak_tvt_2009} almost agrees with the model of our paper.
 Since the set of parameters that has been chosen in~\ref{sec:pu_level_impact} are similar to~\cite{pawelczak_tvt_2009} we remark that the observations on the performance of this OSA MAC in~\cite{pawelczak_tvt_2009} were reflecting the reality.